 I haven’t always liked flowers.

-For most of my life I couldn’t care less about them, thinking they were only for old lady’s to tend in their garden or what mother’s demanded for mother’s day.
+For most of my life I couldn’t care less about them, thinking they were only for old ladies to tend in their garden or what mother’s demanded on mother’s day.

 It’s amazing how you can go through life missing out on something so extraordinary, so wonderful, so amazing, so uplifting and so inspiring.
 I was blind to a beauty that maybe I wasn’t yet ready to appreciate or understand.